One of the first things that your veterinarian will want to do is get your dog’s history from you.

 Blood testing is an essential part of both diagnosing and monitoring the progress of kidney disease.
 Here are some of the tests that your veterinarian will likely want to perform.

-- Blood electrolytes, such as phosphorus, calcium, and potassium, may change as a result of kidney disease and their measurement is often used to direct treatment.
+- Blood electrolytes, such as phosphorus, calcium, and potassium may change due to kidney disease.
+Their measurement often informs treatment.

-- Blood protein levels, especially albumin, are usually measured as well.
-In some forms of kidney disease, albumin may be lost through the kidneys and blood levels may decrease as a result.
-Protein levels can also be used to determine whether your pet is dehydrated.
+- Blood protein levels, especially albumin, are usually part of the testing.
+In some forms of kidney disease, albumin may be lost through the kidneys.
+As a result, blood levels may decrease.
+Protein levels can help determine the level of dehydration.

 - A complete blood cell count measures red blood cell and white blood cell values.
-This group of tests may indicate anemia (low red blood values), dehydration (which causes elevated red blood cell values) or changes in the white blood count resulting from kidney disease.
+This group of tests may indicate:

 Urine testing for kidney disease